Cirkus (film): Critical response

-On the Rotten Tomatoes, Cirkus has a 0% score based on 11 reviews, with an average rating of 3.40/10.

-Anupama Chopra of Film Companion said "Cirkus is a mess.
-The writers did not do any work to differentiate Singh's and Sharma's double-role characters."
-Taran Adarsh of Bollywood Hungama gave the film 2 out of 5 stars and tweeted, "Lacks entertainment and humour you associate with a #RohitShetty film… Has some funny moments [second half], but the spark is missing."
-Komal Nahta of Film information called the script "terribly weak" and concluded "Cirkus is a poor fare."
-Bollywood Hungama rated it with 2 out 5, "Cirkus suffers from poor writing and forced humour, and appeals only in bits and pieces".
+Cirkus was slammed by critics and audiences.

+Bollywood Hungama rated it with 2 out of 5 stars and wrote, "Rohit Shetty's direction is decent.
+The biggest strength of his execution is that he doesn't let the film turn confusing though there are far too many characters, including the ones that look similar.
+He has handled a few comic moments in an entertaining manner.
+He goes on a high with the scenes of Momo (Siddharth Jadhav) and also Rai Bahadur."
 NDTV's reviewer felt that, "Cirkus have same drawback as other Bollywood films have nowadays, its seems that it have no respect for audience, Cirkus is abysmally bad film, it may remind audience Awara (1951) of Raj Kapoor', referring to its upbringing theme similar Awara.
-Ranveer Singh's both roles are insipid, this film's comic gags are pathetically unfunny, pointing on technical aspects he wrote that, its gaudy colour pallets made to appear film's real background like painted one.
+Ranveer Singh's both roles are insipid, this film's comic gags are pathetically unfunny, pointing on technical aspects he wrote that, its gaudy colour pallets made to appear film's real background like painted one."
 Maharashtra Times' Abhishek Khude rated it by 2/5, wrote 'The atmosphere, background in this film looked fake, it have theme of Golmaal Again (2017), Singh did acting in his typical one tone, Shetty tried to generate humour by actor's wired body movements and tasteless dialogues, few scenes are humorous, probably kids will enjoy this picture.
-Shubra Gupta of The Indian Express, rated it by 1.5/5, wrote 'Ranveer Singh-Rohit Shetty film is surprisingly blah', Cirkus have cliche.
+Shubhra Gupta of The Indian Express, rated it by 1.5/5, wrote 'Ranveer Singh-Rohit Shetty film is surprisingly blah', Cirkus have cliche.
 She saw similar elements which Rohit Shetty everytime insert in his films to create humour from his multiple editions of Golmaal onwards, this film have over-the-top hilarity - Shetty style, in most part of it humour gags does not landed, some places it gives lectures to audience.